 Most of the products that you can buy in stores or that are delivered to your doorstep have travelled through a global supply network that only emerged in the 1950s.
-As over 90% of the world’s trade is carried by sea, it is very likely that your clothes, furnitures and food have all been hauled to you while packed in a steel container.
+As over 90% of the world’s trade is carried by sea, it is very likely that your clothes, items of furniture and food have all been hauled to you while packed in a steel container.

 This method of transporting goods used to be highly time-consuming, labour-intensive and expensive.
 In his book “The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger”, the author Marc Levinson describes that a cargo ship that left the US for Germany in the 1950s often carried close to 200,000 separate items.
 These had arrived at the docks in over 1,000 separate shipments and then had to be loaded by stevedores onto the ship.